 - Take advantage of residence hall programs focusing on engineering

 - Be one of the 24 students to make friends while immersing yourself in the Engineering Community

 “Entrepreneurship is a way of looking at the world – seeing opportunities where others see problems, and knowing when to take calculated risks.” - Binghamton University’s Office of Entrepreneurship and Innovation Partnerships

-The new CIW International Relations and Cultural Exchange (IRCE) learning community will bring together in a shared residential setting first-year students who are interested in international relations.
+The new CIW International Relations and Cultural Exchange (IRCE) learning community will bring together in a shared residential setting first and second-year students who are interested in international relations.
 The IRCE learning community will feature courses just for community members in philosophy, political science, history, geography, and writing.

-The Nursing Learning Community is an on campus residential option for both incoming freshman that have been directly admitted into the nursing program, and for returning nursing students who previously resided there.
-Students living in this community are placed strategically in Mountainview hall with close proximity to one another.
-Members of the Nursing Learning Community (NLC) are required to enroll in a freshman course facilitated in the Appalachian Center, located in Mountainview.
-A variety of activities, designed specifically for freshman in nursing, are offered throughout the year.
-Academic support is provided by an upper-level RA who is also majoring in nursing.
+The Nursing Learning Community is an on-campus residential option for both incoming freshmen who have been directly admitted into the nursing program, and for returning nursing students who previously resided there.
+Students living in this community are placed strategically in Mountainview with close proximity to one another.
+A variety of academic and social activities created specifically for nursing students are offered throughout the year, and academic support is provided by an upper-level resident assistant who is also majoring in nursing.

 By melding academic preparation and residential life, the new CIW Politics, Law, and Society learning community will promote interaction among students who have overlapping academic interests, but divergent career goals.
 Please note: it is not solely a pre-law community.